adolby/qt-more-builds/README.md

 #Qt More Builds

-###Supplying builds for Qt configurations not currently supported by the Qt Project.
+###Supplying builds for Qt configurations not currently produced by the Qt Project.

-##Qt built with Clang 3.6 on Ubuntu 14.04
+##Qt 5.5.1 built with Clang 3.6 on Ubuntu 14.04

 The following configuration options were used: